Ziryt/Counterapp/README.md

 - docker (DB cofigured with it, but you can configure it any other way if you willing to)
 - preferable IDE
 ```
+#### set up database
+Could be done with `docker-compose up db-counter` command in console

+OR

+With IDE UI assistance.
+InIntellij there is play button near correspondent service name in `docker-compose.yml`

 #### run
-Set up database also using docker compose either in console or with IDE UI assistance
 Run project in IDE

 [Back to top](#table-of-contents)